20 min Battery

-In my experience so far, the MJX Bugs 2 has been one of the top drones under $200, or even under 400$ that I know of.
+In my experience so far, the MJX Bugs 2 has been one of the top drones under $200, but is it still relevant in 2023?

 In comparison, you could pay $1000 for a DJI drone that has proximity sensors and a gimbal, but the price difference is colossal.